Rapidly changing health care environment

 But that day has arrived.
 And academic health care doesn't have to play catch-up.

-With long-held credibility and a bevy of expertise, facilities and other resources to support ambitious goals, we can champion a new model of academic medicine that embraces these changes and raises the bar for health care delivery and research.
+With long-held credibility and a bevy of expertise, facilities and other resources to support ambitious goals, we can champion a new model of academic health that embraces these changes and raises the bar for health care delivery, research and education.

 “We must change the way medicine is practiced in this nation to a more holistic approach that’s patient-centered, inclusive and designed to meet the needs of diverse populations.”
 Click to tweet this story

 At Ohio State, seven health sciences colleges, including the Ohio State College of Medicine, combine with a large health system to leverage research and education efforts, quickly integrating them into patient care.

 It's a medical education model used by most academic health centers, and it's worked well for more than a century.
 But as technology, competitors, consumer needs and health epidemics evolve, the model of academic health care must evolve, too.

 We're already experiencing unprecedented growth.
 In recent years, Ohio State providers have treated record numbers of patients, with many medical service lines operating at constant capacity.

 To meet this demand for health care services and new treatments, 500 new biomedical sciences faculty — both clinicians and research scientists — will join Ohio State by 2023.
 Hiring plans also include adding well over 1,000 new nurses in the next year.

 With the latest technology and the brightest minds at hand, we can push boundaries to find life-altering discoveries that translate into clinical treatments.
 We must personalize health solutions that serve consumers the right care, at the right time, in the right place.

 Creating new environments for a changing landscape